mautic/mautic-wordpress/readme.txt

 2. At your WP administration go to *Plugins* / *Add New* / *Upload plugin*.
 3. Select the ZIP package you've downloaded in step 1.

+== Upgrade Notice ==

+= v2.0.3 =
+Fix a bug introduced in the 2.0.2 version, you must upgrade asap because there was a typo in the option page name which forbid option to be saved.

 == Changelog ==

+= v2.0.3 =

+Release date : 2017-06-02

+* Changed
+  * Hotfix release, the option group wasn't valid.

 = v2.0.2 =